SwarmUS/SwarmUS-doc/docs/sections/reference/HiveMindBridge/defining-callbacks.md

 The number of arguments is limited to 8.

+!!! tip
-> The maximum number of arguments in a function call is set upon compilation of the [propolis-pheromones library](https://github.com/SwarmUS/Propolis/blob/master/src/pheromones/DefaultPheromonesOptions.cmake).
+    The maximum number of arguments in a function call is set upon compilation of the [propolis-pheromones library](https://github.com/SwarmUS/Propolis/blob/master/src/pheromones/DefaultPheromonesOptions.cmake).

 The return value of the callbacks is always a type `std::optional<CallbackReturn>`.
 Why optional?
 Because some functions do not need to return any payload to the caller.
 In those cases, the user will simply `return {}` at the end of the function's body.